Polypants/threejs_tutorial/README.md

 There’s one more thing we’ll need to set up before we can have the controls working.

 Right now, the `renderer.render()` is being run once, to display a single static image.
-To be able to update the scene, we’ll need to call it recursively (over and over) for each frame.
+To be able to update the scene, we’ll need to update it recursively (over and over) for each frame.
 We could use a `setInterval()` function, but `requestAnimationFrame()` has optimizations for this specific purpose, like pausing when we're not viewing the webpage.

 ```javascript